Post Market Insights.

 • Lack of Direct Access to Clinicians: Regulatory teams often have limited direct engagement with the clinicians using the products, frequently the task is delegated to the not always co-operative sales team.

-• Feedback Delays: Clinicians may only report issues when there is a significant problem, resulting in a lack of real-time feedback on product effectiveness or minor but recurring issues.
-Minor incidents may go unreported if they are seen as common or insignificant by clinicians, despite being critical for regulatory surveillance.
+• Feedback Delays: Clinicians may only report issues when there is a significant problem, resulting in a lack of real-time feedback in use.

 Regulatory Burden and Compliance Requirements